List of countries | Ranking

 Exports - commodities

-crude petroleum, natural gas, coffee, scrap iron, telephones (2023)
+The primary commodities exported include crude petroleum, natural gas, coffee, scrap iron, and telephones (2023), reflecting the country's resource-based economy.

 Imports